GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     be no-op if called more frequently than minimum sync interval and `hsync()` will block until an end of a min sync interval.

+*   `fs.gs.operation.compose.delete-source.enable` (default: `false`)

+    If `true`, deletes non-destination source objects during compose operations, bypassing soft-delete retention.
+This is used during Hadoop writes to clean up temporary tail objects directly within the compose request.
+Is effective only if `fs.gs.client.type` is set to `HTTP_API_CLIENT`.

 #### Vectored Read configuration

 Knobs configure the vectoredRead API